unixorn/tumult.plugin.zsh/README.md

 ## License

-Tumult is Apache 2.0 licensed, except for some scripts in bin that have other license statements inline.
+Tumult is Apache 2.0 licensed, except for some scripts in the bin directory that have other license statements embedded inline in their source.